Resources for Using iPads in Grades 3-5

 When it comes to managing a class of students, there are some fantastic resources that can make your life as a teacher a bit easier.
 In this post, fifth-grade teacher Lisa Mims discusses ClassDojo and how it can be used to monitor behavior and reward students.

-- iPads in the Classroom (Kathy Schrock's Guide to Everything)
+- Creativity With iPads (Kathy Schrock's Guide to Everything)

-This fantastic site is full of tons of information for teachers using technology in their classrooms.
-The section on iPads includes favorite apps, evaluation guides, and resources to help teachers consider iPad apps through the lens of Bloom’s Taxonomy.
+Kathy Schrock’s fantastic site is full of information for teachers using technology in their classrooms.
+The section on "Creativity with iPads" includes favorite apps, lessons, and resources for teachers.

 - Class Tech Tips (Monica Burns)